Here are photos and detailed descriptions of all the parts that make up the 22.5" Weber Smokey Mountain Cooker for model years 2009-2013.

 The vent damper exhausts smoke and heat from the cooker, allowing them to pass over your food for that great barbecue taste.
 Most WSM owners leave this vent completely open at all times during the cooking process, since inadequate ventilation can cause an off taste in foods.
 It may be partially closed if the cooker is running much hotter than desired, and should be completely closed at the end of a cooking session to extinguish the coals.

 The damper is made of rust-resistant aluminum and is fastened to the lid with a 1/4" aluminum tubular rivet.
 The two tabs are used to grasp the damper to adjust it, and each damper hole has a stop tab that limits the open/close motion of the damper.
-There is also a date of manufacture code stamped into the damper.
+There is also a two-character date of manufacture code stamped into the damper.